cosmoswafer/adventofjs/Challenge02/README.md

 I used the Mediator design patter here.
 When updating cart items, they will notify the parent cart object to update subtotal.
 Similar behaviour in the menu items as well.

+### Improvements

+We could add another class to control both Cart and Menu.
+When user click the buttons, e.g. Adding items into cart or Removing items from cart, the central controller will be notified and refresh or re-render both cart and menu.